starlinetor/SimPy_Starlinetor/README.md

 ### basic
 This will execute your code following your taget_fps parameter.
 But if the code is too slow it will just slow down.

+# physics_starlinetor
+Useful physics related utilities

+## vector2d
+Basic 2d vectors

+### Initialization
+from_x_y : enter the x and y component from_module_angle : enter a module and an angle.
+Angles are in radiant.
+0 is to the right, pi/2 is to the top.

+### getters
+get_components : takes as argument the name of a component - for 2d vectors the defaults are "x" and "y" and returns theyr value get_module : returns the module get_angle_2d : specific for the vector 2d, returns the angle, works the same as the initialization

+#setters
+set_x_y
+set_module_angle
+clear_vector : sets all the components to zero

+#vectors operations
+vector_addition : adds a vector to the vector (instance function) scalar_multiplication : multiplies a vector by a scalar (instance function)

 # sim_objects_starlinetor
 A bunch of usefull objects for physics simulations.
 Each object has an update() and "yet to be defigned" functions.